Azimuth

-The azimuth is the angle formed between a reference direction (in this example north) and a line from the observer to a point of interest projected on the same plane as the reference direction orthogonal to the zenith.
+The azimuth is the angle formed between a reference direction (in this example, north) and a line from the observer to a point of interest projected on the same plane as the reference direction orthogonal to the zenith.

 An azimuth (/ˈæzəməθ/; from اَلسُّمُوت) is the horizontal angle from a cardinal direction, most commonly north, in a local or observer-centric spherical coordinate system.

 Mathematically, the relative position vector from an observer (origin) to a point of interest is projected perpendicularly onto a reference plane (the horizontal plane); the angle between the projected vector and a reference vector on the reference plane is called the azimuth.

 When used as a celestial coordinate, the azimuth is the horizontal direction of a star or other astronomical object in the sky.
 The star is the point of interest, the reference plane is the local area (e.g. a circular area with a 5 km radius at sea level) around an observer on Earth's surface, and the reference vector points to true north.
 The azimuth is the angle between the north vector and the star's vector on the horizontal plane.

 Azimuth is usually measured in degrees (°), in the positive range 0° to 360° or in the signed range -180° to +180°.
-The concept is used in navigation, astronomy, engineering, mapping, mining, and ballistics.
+The concept is used in navigation, astronomy, engineering, mapping, geodesy, mining, and ballistics.

 Etymology

-The word azimuth is used in all European languages today.
-It originates from medieval Arabic السموت (al-sumūt, pronounced as-sumūt), meaning "the directions" (plural of Arabic السمت al-samt = "the direction").
-The Arabic word entered late medieval Latin in an astronomy context and in particular in the use of the Arabic version of the astrolabe astronomy instrument.
+The word azimuth originates from medieval Arabic السموت (al-sumūt, pronounced as-sumūt), meaning "the directions" (plural of Arabic السمت al-samt = "the direction").
+The Arabic word entered late Medieval Latin in an astronomical context and, in particular, in the use of the Arabic version of the astrolabe astronomy instrument.
 Its first recorded use in English is in the 1390s in Geoffrey Chaucer's A Treatise on the Astrolabe.
-The first known record in any Western language is in Spanish in the 1270s in an astronomy book that was largely derived from Arabic sources, the Libros del saber de astronomía commissioned by King Alfonso X of Castile.
+The first known record in any Western language is in Spanish in the 1270s in an astronomy book that was largely derived from Arabic sources, the Libros del saber de astronomía, commissioned by King Alfonso X of Castile.

 In astronomy

 In the horizontal coordinate system, used in celestial navigation, azimuth is one of the two coordinates.
 The other is altitude, sometimes called elevation above the horizon.

 It is also used for satellite dish installation (see also: sat finder).

-In modern astronomy azimuth is nearly always measured from the north.
+In modern astronomy, azimuth is nearly always measured from the north.